 Welcome to Veteran Security!
-We are a small, veteran community that focuses on networking with other veterans in the IT world as well as helping those that are currently transitioning out of the military and looking into the IT career field.
+We are a small, veteran community that focuses on networking with other veterans in the IT and Cyber Security world as well as helping those that are currently transitioning out of the military and looking into these career fields.
 Our community is open to veterans of any country.
 Currently, we offer:

-- A Slack channel, which allows veterans in any IT field to network with each other.
+- A Slack channel, which allows veterans in any IT or cyber security field to network with each other.

 - Free training videos, focused on ethical hacking.

 - A Cyber Security blog with tutorials on a wide variety of topics.